qntln/python-docker-kubernetes-and-beyond-europython-2018/README.md

-# Python, Docker, Kubernetes and beyond ?
+# Python, Docker, Kubernetes and beyond?

-This repository contains slide of talk `Python, Docker, Kubernetes and beyond ?`, presented at EuroPython 2018
+This repository contains slides for the talk 'Python, Docker, Kubernetes and beyond?' presented at EuroPython 2018 by Peter Babics.